hackur/gemma-3-python/README.md

 ### 3. annotate_pokemon_card

-Identifies and annotates parts of a Pokemon card with bounding boxes and labels.
+Identify and annotate parts of a Pokemon card with bounding boxes and labels.

 ```bash
 curl http://localhost:1338/v1/tools/annotate_pokemon_card \